aroemers/crustimoney/API.md

   original index, but also the result of the pushed parser and any state that was pushed with it.

-  Both arities can return a success, a list of errors, or a push.
+  Both arities can return a success, a set of errors, or a push.
 The [`crustimoney2.results`](#crustimoney2.results) namespace should be used for creating and reading these results.